 - Sec.
-1. Each member shall be assessed \$1.25 a year. - Sec.
-2. Provision shall be made to send the President of the Women's Student Government or a Junior representative to the Annual Intercollegiate Student Government Convention.
+1. Each member shall be assessed \$1.00 a year.
+This amount should be paid to the treasurer during the last week of November. - Sec.
+2. Provision shall be made to send the President of Women's Student Government, and a Junior representative, to the annual Inter-collegiate Student Government Convention.